 In addition to the 1000 direct patient contact hour, you must have a minimum of 50 hours of shadowing a clinical Physician Assistant.
 We prefer that you shadow a PA in a variety of medical specialties.

 1.CASPA: Application cycle will be from mid-April until June 15th, 2013

-2. Graduate School: at the time you submit your application to CASP
+2. Graduate School/College of Health Sciences supplemental Application: must be submitted at the time you submit your application to CASPA

 • All three applications must be completed and on file to be considered for the PA program.